Revenue-Vessel/rv-takehome/README.md

 ### **Technical Decisions:** Architecture choices and trade-offs made

+- Leverage existing table to create reassignment column for sales reps
+- Borrow layout from `PipelineFunnel` to create vertical bar chart for `TerritoryBarChart`

+Trade-offs: less work with consistent layout but also less unique components, OK for prototype IMO.

 ### **Demo Guide:** How to see your best features in action

+- View `TerritoryBarChart` for territory metrics
+- Select from table column `Reassign` dropdown when reassigning sales rep and hit `Save All Reassignments`

 ### What you'd prioritize next with more time

-Probably fixing the test errors, with initial repo cloning changes saw some errors related to:
+Adding more tests and fixing the test errors, with initial repo cloning changes saw some errors related to:

 - `Error in POST /api/deals: Error: Database connection failed`
 - `Error in POST /api/deals: Error: Invalid JSON`